akvo/akvo-lumen/README.dev.md

 The Windshaft server is not exposed directly to the external world, but it is proxied by the Webpack server on the url http://t1.lumen.localhost:3030/maps/**.
 That url forwards the requests to "windshaft:4000".

-The PostgreSQL has a "liberia" table in the "lumen_tenant_1" DB with some data to be able to test the Windshaft server.

-Testing can be done through the UI that is available at http://t1.lumen.localhost:3030/viewer/index.html

 ## Legal
 Copyright © 2016 - present Akvo Foundation